iivanoo/covid-apps-observer/data/data_cn/reports/resources/de.xikolo.openwho___3.7/report.md

 > I can't Login no matter how much I try.<br> :date: __2020-07-04 14:19:09__

 > This app is having technical issues<br> :date: __2020-07-03 17:13:33__

+> Not a good application....It always changes names in certificates and it changes dates also moreover i have done courses and it changes there names also in certificates...so many problems...now what to do<br> :date: __2020-07-02 03:49:39__